barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 > *Is there an easier way?*

-Of course we
+Of course, we
 could [run a remote WebDriver server from the command line with a jar file](https://www.selenium.dev/documentation/en/remote_webdriver/remote_webdriver_server/)
 , but we can also use [Docker Selenium](https://github.com/SeleniumHQ/docker-selenium).

 Configuring your development environment
 ----------------------------------------

-If you want to follow along to the tutorial you can take some time to setup your environment by installing Docker using either of these guides
+If you want to follow along to the tutorial you can take some time to set up your environment by installing Docker using either of these guides

 - [Install Docker Engine on Linux](https://docs.docker.com/engine/install/)